Parabiosis and aging

 “It’s still a bit creepy for many people.
 At meetings, people talk about vampires”

-Parabiosis has been around a long time as a method and so has the observation that it could make older rodents have physiologically younger tissues sometimes.
-For instance, in a nice piece for the NY Times Carl Zimmer cites a 1950s study by Clive McCay of Cornell in which heterochronic parabiosis made the old rats have more youthful cartilage.
+Parabiosis has been around a long time as a method.
+So has the observation that it could make older rodents have physiologically younger tissues sometimes.
+For instance, in a nice piece for the NY Times Carl Zimmer cites a 1950s study by Clive McCay of Cornell.
+In that work heterochronic parabiosis made the old rats have more youthful cartilage.

-In the newer studies most of the effects of young blood on older mice were relatively moderate, but nonetheless exciting in nature.
+In the newer studies most of the effects of young blood on older mice were relatively moderate.
 While it’s not as though the old mice literally became dramatically younger, there were some very notable effects.
 One of the more consistent changes observed was about a boost in neurogenesis or the level of stem cell proliferation in certain regions of the brain to produce new, young neurons.
-It is also important to say that the younger mice seemed to get older in some ways as well.
+It is also important to say that the younger mice seemed to get older in some ways too.